tomvoelker/BibSonomy/bibsonomy-recommender-servlet/README.txt

-                          BibSonomy REST-Common
+                          BibSonomy Recommender Webapp

   What is it?
   -----------

-  BibSonomy REST-Common contains common code needed by both the REST-Client and the REST-server, like exceptions, enums, renderers.
+  BibSonomy Recommender Webapp contains a sample webapp to connect a remote recommender to BibSonomy.

   The module is part of the BibSonomy social bookmarking system
   <http://www.bibsonomy.org> and is maintained by the Knowledge &